 - Think and Act: Homelessness Action Strategy 2015 – 2020 is Council’s specific homelessness strategy Homelessness Action Strategy 2015-2020 (PDF 4.11 MB).

-Over the past 4½ years of the Homelessness Action Strategy, Council has worked with over a 1000 people aged over 50 to assist them to apply for a range of housing and support.
-Council has also directly assisted over 300 people aged 50 plus to move into social housing locally (most through Council’s nomination into older person public housing-add link to sponsorship).
-Over 50 per cent of these people were long term local residents on very low incomes, mainly receiving Centrelink Job Seeker benefits, who were losing their private housing.
+Over the past 6½ years of the Homelessness Action Strategy, we have worked with over a 1,300 people aged over 50 to assist them to apply for a range of housing and support.
+We've also directly assisted over 300 people aged 50 plus to move into social housing locally (most through Council’s nomination into older person public housing).
+Over half of these people were long term local residents on very low incomes, mainly receiving Centrelink Job Seeker benefits, who were losing their private housing.

 Council's responses to people sleeping rough in Port Phillip